A Brief History – Kangaroo Island Eucalyptus Oil Industry South Australia

 Eucalyptus Oil is an important and colourful part of Australia’s history.
 It was the first truly Australian product and Australia’s first distinctive Export.

-In 1844 a South Australian Company, FH Faulding contracted a studying chemist Joseph Bosisto for 3 years to study 30 species of Eucalypt varieties that they sent to England.
+In 1844 a South Australian Company, FH Faulding contracted a studying chemist in England Joseph Bosisto for 3 years to study 30 species of Eucalypt varieties that they sent to England.
 Fauldings later bought Joseph into Australia to continue their research, he arrived in Adelaide in 1848.
 After fulfilling his contract with Fauldings he moved to Victoria for the gold boom.
 After that date little was done in exploiting the oil until 1852 when Count Ferdinard Von Muller a botanist recommended it was made an industry and joined forces with Joseph Bosisto in Victoria.

 The Eucalyptus Oil Distilling Industry on Kangaroo Island began in the 1880’s using Eucalyptus cneorifolia the Kangaroo Island Narrow Leaf Mallee, and dozens of stills were established, making it one of Kangaroo Islands major industries.

 By the 1900’s Eucalyptus Oil was being exported to the United Kingdom, Germany, U.S.A., Canada, South Africa, India, China, New Zealand and several countries in the Far East.